Skip to main content

 On Enrollment, you can:

-• See what descriptor(s) you have active or inactive
+• See which descriptors you have active or inactive

-Read this piece to learn how long enrollment typically takes.
+Read this guide to learn how long enrollment typically takes.

-Here's a video that'll explain everything you need to know about enrollment management:
+Here's a video that explains what you need to know about enrollment management:

 On Auto-Refund, you can: